OGjotaka/UCM-Machine-Learning-ICP_3/README.md

-# ICP_1
+# ICP_3A
 UCM CS 4710
-Machine Learning Homework 1
+Machine Learning Homework 3 Part A
-Questions 1 - 9
+Questions a - d